 This history is based on the Hawaiian kenshi interviews published through this chronicle, while using a handful of outside sources to provide historical or social context.
 This history, unfortunately, is not a complete one, however, it is one step closer to achieving a clearer picture of how the art evolved and changed on the Hawaiian … Continue reading Kendo in Hawaii: Abridged

 Over sixty participants gathered on a Saturday afternoon to discuss the future of aikido amidst the COVID pandemic.
-A panel of six aikidoka with which included medical and business backgrounds, facilitated the discussion on how the aikido community should move forward, looking at both the scientific and the business aspects of this global crisis. … Continue reading Aikido Solstice Seminar Meeting: Aikido and COVID – What Now?
+A panel of six aikidoka with which included medical and business backgrounds, facilitated the discussion on how the aikido community should move forward, looking at both the scientific and the business aspects of this global crisis.
+On … Continue reading Aikido Solstice Seminar Meeting: Aikido and COVID – What Now?

 On April 16th, Aiki Extensions hosted what would become the first of many conferences, bringing together aikido practitioners from all around the world.
 In an effort for solidarity, event organizers Robert Kent, Jamie Zimron, and Quentin Cooke invited speakers from Israel, Turkey, Greece, Poland, and other locations to convey the effects of the recent COVID-19 … Continue reading COVID-19 and the Aikido Community: The Aiki Extensions Initiative